Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Path Signatures

 Recall that a \emph{lifted} path refers to extending a base path $X:[0,T]\to V$ to a rough path $\bX:\Delta_T\to T^N(V)$.
 We now proceed to \emph{augment} $X$ with a time coordinate.
 Specifically, we define $\hat{X} : [0,T] \to \R \oplus V$ by

 At first glance, this change may appear superficial, but it has important consequences that we discuss at the end of this section.

-The following important proposition says that time augmentation preserves important analytic and algebraic properties, such as admitting a lift to a weakly geometric $p$-rough path. \begin{prop} Let $X: [0,T] \to V$ be a continuous path that admits a weakly geometric $p$-rough path lift $\bX \in WG\Omega^p_T(V)$.
+The following proposition says that time augmentation preserves important analytic and algebraic properties, such as admitting a lift to a weakly geometric $p$-rough path. \begin{prop} Let $X: [0,T] \to V$ be a continuous path that admits a weakly geometric $p$-rough path lift $\bX \in WG\Omega^p_T(V)$.
 Define the time-augmented path $\hat{X}:[0,T] \to \R \oplus V$ by

 Then $\hat{X} $ also admits a weakly geometric $p$-rough path lift $\hat{\bX} \in WG\Omega^p_T(\R \oplus V)$. \end{prop} \begin{proof} We treat $\hat{X}$ as a path in $\R^{d+1}$, where the first coordinate is time and the remaining ones are given by $X$.
 We define the lifted path $\hat{\bX}$ inductively over multi-indices $I = (i_1, \dots, i_n) \in \{0, 1, \dots, d\}^n$, where $i_k = 0$ refers to the time component.